 - A fill volume change of more than 2 ml may affect pressure settings.

-- A lower gauge size or tapered gauge will require lower pressure, while a higher gauge will require higher pressure for extrusion.
+- A lower gauge size or tapered gauge will require a lower pressure, while a higher gauge will require a higher pressure for extrusion.
 Lowering the gauge size will also generally lower resolution

 D. B. Kolesky et al, “3D Bioprinting of Vascularized, Heterogeneous Cell-laden Tissue Constructs,” Adv.
 Mater., vol. 26, pp. 3124-3130, 2014.